PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-feature-freeze.md

 Here are the most notable features that will be included in this version:

-- The new and improved product page is enabled by default for the feature freeze (it will be decided later if for the final version)
+- The new and improved product page is enabled by default for the feature freeze (it will be decided later if it is kept for the final version)
 - An experimental feature: you can now generate separate images in a few additional formats, e.g., WebP, and Avif.
 - Manage availability labels for each combination separately.
 - Better control over products that are discontinued and no longer available.